evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ## Interior

 The MHERO I features a driver-centric interior, designed to enhance the cockpit feel with premium materials throughout.
 A notable highlight is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between several interior designs.

 ### Seats

+The MHERO I accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats